-This SPD should be used as a framework for calculating S106 planning obligations associated with developments in the London borough of Tower Hamlets (LBTH).
-In areas of the borough where the Council does not act as Local Planning Authority, such as parts of the borough within the London Legacy Development Corporation (LLDC), the relevant authority's guidance should be followed.
+This SPD should be used as a base framework for calculating s106 planning obligations associated with developments in the London borough of Tower Hamlets (LBTH), where the Council is the LPA.
+In areas where the Council does not act as LPA the relevant authority's guidance should be followed.
 As a whole, the document should provide more certainty to all parties involved in the development process.

 It will be utilised by the Council as a material consideration when assessing planning applications and will be reviewed and updated as and when necessary.
-Developers should draw on the document to assist in their costing and inclusion of S106 planning obligations in their financial planning and to help reduce time required negotiating and agreeing obligations with the Council.
+Developers should draw on the document to assist in their costing and inclusion of s106 planning obligations in their financial planning and to help reduce time required negotiating and agreeing obligations with the Council.

-In some instances, for example in areas of intense redevelopment and regeneration, or in certain site specific locations, additional planning obligations outside the scope of this SPD may be sought.
+In some instances, for example in areas of intense redevelopment and regeneration, additional mitigation measures outside the scope of this SPD may be sought.